-Genetic discrimination is considered the differential and adverse treatment of asymptomatic individuals based solely on their or their family members' actual or presumed genetic characteristics.5 disease.6 Healthy carriers of the sickle cell trait suffered adverse employment actions, and a stigma developed that African Americans were inherently more susceptible to genetic disease than were members of other ethnic and/or racial groups.6
+Genetic discrimination is considered the differential and adverse treatment of asymptomatic individuals based solely on their or their family members' actual or presumed genetic characteristics.5

-Cases of genetic discrimination
+Cases of Genetic Discrimination

-Well-documented instances of genetic discrimination have occurred in recent history.
-For example, in the 1970s, some states began to mandate sickle cell anemia screening for African Americans.
-However, inadequate education and counseling about sickle cell disease resulted in confusion about the difference between carrying the sickle cell trait and having sickle cell being used for genetic testing.
-An employee who refused testing was threatened with termination.7
+42 43 Well-documented instances of genetic discrimination have occurred in recent history.
+For example, in the 1970s, some states began to mandate sickle cell anemia screening for African-Americans.
+However, inadequate education and counseling about sickle cell disease resulted in confusion about the difference between carrying the sickle cell trait and having sickle cell disease.6 Healthy carriers of the sickle cell trait suffered adverse employment actions, and a stigma developed that African-Americans were inherently more susceptible to genetic disease than were members of other ethnic and/or racial groups.6

-In 2001 the Equal Employment Opportunity Commission filed a claim against Burlington Northern Santa Fe for testing its employees who developed carpal tunnel syndrome for a rare genetic condition that is sometimes causal of the syndrome.
-Employees examined by company physicians were not told that the blood being drawn during the examination was
+48 49 In 2001, the Equal Employment Opportunity Commission (EEOC) filed a claim against Burlington Northern Santa Fe for testing its employees who developed carpal tunnel syndrome for a rare genetic condition that is sometimes causal of the syndrome.
+Employees examined by company physicians were not told that the blood being drawn during the examination was being used for

-Several cases of health insurance discrimination have been published.8-12 Below are examples.
+50 genetic testing.
+An employee who refused testing was threatened with termination.7 Several cases of health insurance discrimination have been published.
+8-12 Below are examples.

-- Two children who were carriers of a mutation that causes alpha-1 antitrypsin deficiency were denied coverage by their mother's health insurance company even though they would never develop the disease (alpha-1 antitrypsin deficiency is a recessive disease, so carriers who have only one copy of the mutation will not develop disease). - A young boy who was a carrier of a mutation for Long QT Syndrome was denied coverage under his father's health insurance policy because of his pre-existing condition, even though his condition was not manifest. - A young woman who had undergone prophylactic mastectomy and hysterectomy was denied coverage when her health insurance company requested her medical records and discovered that she carried a BRCA1 mutation associated with an increased risk of breast cancer.
+- Two children who were carriers of a mutation that causes alpha-1 antitrypsin deficiency were denied coverage by their mother's health insurance company even though they would never develop the disease (alpha-1 antitrypsin deficiency is a recessive disease, so carriers who have only one copy of the mutation will not develop disease). - A young boy who was a carrier of a mutation for Long QT Syndrome was denied coverage under his father's health insurance policy because of his "pre-existing condition," even though his condition was not manifest. - A young woman who had undergone prophylactic mastectomy and hysterectomy was denied coverage when her health insurance company requested her medical records and discovered that she carried a BRCA1 mutation associated with an increased risk of breast cancer.

-Since the enactment of GINA's health insurance and employment provisions, only a modest number of genetic discrimination complaints have been filed under its provisions; in 2012, 280 cases of genetic discrimination were filed out of nearly 100,000 total discrimination cases filed.
-13,14 It is possible that the small number of cases reflects either the effectiveness of GINA in discouraging the practice of genetic discrimination in the health insurance and employment sectors or, alternatively, that discrimination continues to occur but is unrecognized or unreported, possibly because awareness of GINA is low.
+Since the enactment of GINA's health insurance and employment provisions, only a modest number of genetic discrimination complaints have been filed under its provisions; in 2012, 280 cases of genetic discrimination were filed out of nearly 100,000 total discrimination cases filed. ^{13,14} It is possible that the small number of cases reflects the effectiveness of GINA at discouraging the practice of genetic discrimination in the health insurance and employment sectors, or alternatively, discrimination continues to occur but is unrecognized or unreported, possibly because awareness of GINA is low.

-Fear of genetic discrimination
+Fear of Genetic Discrimination

 Fears about genetic discrimination have led to refusal to undergo genetic testing among patients.
 15-18 This can result in serious health implications for individuals for whom genetic testing would be beneficial.
-Even among those who do undergo genetic testing, many withhold test results from their physicians, and some request that their results be placed in a shadow chart or withheld entirely from their medical record.
+Even among those who do undergo genetic testing, many withhold test results from their physicians, and some request that their results be placed in a "shadow chart" or withheld entirely from their medical record.
 18-20 This lack of information can have detrimental effects on future care of the patient; treating physicians unfamiliar with the patient will have no record of genetic test results unless volunteered by the patient.

-A majority of health care professionals surveyed also have expressed concern that their patients could experience discrimination after undergoing genetic testing.^{21,22} Survey data demonstrate that those with the strongest concern about genetic discrimination are more likely not to refer patients to genetics professionals (medical geneticists and genetic counselors), effectively preventing their patients from receiving optimal care.23
+A majority of health care professionals surveyed also have expressed concern that their patients could experience discrimination after undergoing genetic testing. ^{21,22} Survey data demonstrate that those with the strongest concern about genetic discrimination are more likely not to refer patients to genetics professionals (medical geneticists and genetic counselors), effectively preventing their patients from receiving optimal care.
+23